Numbers list in English (0–100)

 |

-Large figures are divided into several categories, having their own small distinctions, such as article usage and various versions of reading.
-Read the full list to understand how to write numbers in English.
+Large figures are divided into several categories.
+Read the full list to understand how to write numbers in English when they have so many digits.

 Hundreds